 We can spout the good things about being in business for decades and how much their customers love them all day long, but the real plus side to Spyder is their vast assortment of paintball markers.
-They won't cost a month's pay, and you know they'll perform well if you take care of them.
-Here's the short list of our favorite paintball markers from Spyder:
+They won’t run you a month’s pay, and you know they’ll perform well if you take care of them.
+Here’s the short list of our favorite paintball markers from Spyder:

 Admittedly, this paintball marker is a favorite because it looks a bit more realistic than most markers.
 This is more of a fun time marker because it doesn’t hold many paintballs.
 It uses a nine-round magazine instead of a hopper feeder to keep the paintballs which limits how much ammo you end up shooting before finding cover to reload.
 However, an aftermarket hopper is available if you want one.